- About us

 We hold Registers of interpreters for deafblind people, lipspeakers, notetakers, sign language interpreters, sign language translators and speech to text reporters.

 We are currently a voluntary regulator, but we want communication and language professionals to be regulated by law.
 For more information, read our statement of regulatory intent.

-Signature and NRCPD have reached a new phase in their evolution.
-After much thought, the Board of Trustees have agreed to change the structure of the charity to enable a greater focus on the development of Signature as an awarding body and the transition of NRCPD to full independence as a regulator of communication and language professionals.
-As part of this process, Signature and NRCPD will become separate companies with their own dedicated leadership.
+Jonathan Farnhill, Chair of trustees of Signature has made an announcement about governance and leadership of Signature and NRCPD.
+The Signature Board has agreed to change the structure of the charity to enable a greater focus on the development of Signature as an awarding body and the transition of NRCPD to full independence as a regulator.
+As part of the process Signature and NRCPD will become separate companies and have their own dedicated leadership.